Project-AirStorm/Airstorm-GFS/README.md

 To get started clone this repository:

 # 1. Install Docker Deskop
-Docker will make dependency management in this process exponentially easier and will fix the "it works on my machine" problems that we may encounter while working on this project.
-Docker works by storing all of the dependencies for our project in a virtualized "container" so that you need only run the docker container and avoid dependency conflicts installed as if you installed them locally.
+Docker works by storing all of the dependencies for our project in a virtualized "container" so that you need only run the docker container.
+This helps avoid dependency conflicts that could arise if they were installed on the machine locally.
+By working in the same environment, this will help reduce problems that could arise as a result of us developing on different machines.

 https://www.docker.com/products/docker-desktop/